Health and Human Development

 Course Requirements and Curricula for Majors

-The curriculum and specific course requirements for each major and minor within the Department of Health and Human Development are listed below.
+The curriculum and specific course requirements for each major, minor, and certificate within the Department of Health and Human Development are listed below.

 - Community Health Major

-- Food and Nutrition Major with Nutrition Science Option
+- Food and Nutrition Major with options in Dietetics or Nutrition Science

 - Health Enhancement K-12 (Health and Physical Education Teaching) Major